Changing Dashboard Cluster Lights

 Change speedometer illumination: Finished example - speedometer in white

 Congratulations!
-You have successfully changed the speedometer lighting on your BMW F model.
-This DIY project does require some manual dexteritybut with patience and the right tools, you can make your Change speedometer lighting cheaply and easily.
+You have successfully changed the dashboard cluster lighting of your BMW F model.
+This DIY project does require some craftsmanship skills, but with patience and the right tools, you can change your dashboard cluster lighting cheaply and with ease.

-Soldering itself is not difficult and with a little practice with the Training board you'll have that figured out in no time!
-Remember that the tools and methods presented Recommendations are - choose the ones that best suit your skills.
+Soldering itself is not difficult, and with some practice using the practice board, you'll have it down in no time!
+Remember that the tools and methods presented are recommendations – choose the ones that best match your skills.

-Here we have two more Before/after photos provided.
-Once before the conversion with orange speedometer light and once after the conversion with white speedometer illumination and red pointers:
+Here we have provided two before/after photos.
+One before the modification with orange dashboard lighting, and one after the modification with white dashboard lighting and red needles:

 Before, after photo: Change speedometer illumination